big beautiful bill for dentists

-If you run a dental practice or any kind of business, the new tax law signed on July 4th brings good news.
-Officially called the One Big Beautiful Bill, this law locks in some key tax rules that were about to expire, revives others, and gives business owners more clarity to plan ahead.
+If you run a dental practice or any type of business, the new tax law signed on July 4th brings exciting benefits.
+Known as the Big Beautiful Bill for Dentists, this law locks in key tax rules that were about to expire, revives others, and gives dental business owners more clarity to plan for the year ahead.

 This isn’t about complicated policy debates.
-It’s about understanding how these changes affect your income, your cash flow, your ability to reinvest in your business, and your long-term plans.
+It’s about understanding how these changes affect your income, cash flow, ability to reinvest in your business, and long-term plans.

 Here are the key updates about the Big Beautiful Bill for dentists and business owners, and what they should understand.

-If your business is an S corporation, partnership, or sole proprietorship, you’ve probably heard of the 20 percent deduction for Qualified Business Income, also known as Section 199A.
+If your dental practice or business operates as an S corporation, partnership, or sole proprietorship, you may benefit from the 20 per cent deduction for Qualified Business Income, also known as Section 199A.
+Under the Big Beautiful Bill for Dentists, this deduction continues to provide significant tax savings for dental business owners.

 With the new law, the deduction is now permanent.

 What this means for you: This deduction lets you exclude 20% of your business profits before income tax is calculated.
 It’s a big tax savings for those who qualify, and now you can plan around it without worrying about it disappearing in two years.
-Dental professionals fall into the service professional category so there are phasouts at certain income levels.
-Plan ahead for years where you can reduce your income to qualify.
+Dental professionals fall into the service professional category, so there are phases out at certain income levels.
+Plan for years where you can reduce your income to qualify.

 You Can Fully Expense Business Equipment Again

-Starting in January 2025, you will be able to deduct the entire cost of qualifying business equipment in the same year you start using it.
-This includes things like dental chairs, X-ray machines, furniture, and even certain improvements to your office or facility.
+Starting in January 2025, dentists can benefit from the Big Beautiful Bill for Dentists, which allows them to take 100 per cent bonus depreciation and deduct the full cost of qualifying business equipment in the same year it’s put into use.
+This includes dental chairs, X-ray machines, furniture, and even certain improvements to your office or facility, giving dental practice owners a powerful way to reduce taxes and improve cash flow.

 The law also expands this to cover some types of manufacturing-related real estate, which may benefit dental labs and other related operations.